 After sleeping in, a little, we bussed downtown to partake in a ritual which has yet to attain its full development in New Zealand: the Boxing Day Sales.
 It was a full-on day of retail therapy, with much petiting to be had.
 Dinner was at home.

 Sunday, 27 December 1998

 Today we were again feted by the ‘extended family’ who, I would have to say, took us in their stride as few others I have known.
-This time Catrina and Brian were our hosts and I spent much time talking with David’s sister-in-law’s father about the Changjiang, or Yangzi River, and the dams soon to be built thereon.
+This time Catrina and Brian were our hosts and I spent much time talking with David’s sister-in-law’s father about the Changjiang, or Yangzi River, and the dams soon to be built there.
 His view, and I felt I hardly merited an opinion of my own, was if the conservationists opposing the dam had to live in the vicinity, suffer the erratic power supply, and breathe the air polluted by coal-fired power plants, then they might modify their views.
-For myself, I have the vaguely comforting view that the Three Gorges will still be there, pretty much unchanged, long after the entire human race has disappeared off the face of the earth, taking their crumbling dams with them.
+For myself, I have a geologist’s vaguely comforting world-view: The Three Gorges will still be there, pretty much unchanged, long after the entire human race has disappeared off the face of the earth, and our crumbling dams with us.

 Then there was just a little time to squeeze in a brief visit to the Vancouver Museum before it closed for the day.
 Sadly, the giant stainless steel crab was not having his bum splashed by the fountain today – perhaps the pipes froze in winter so they drained the pool; who knows? – but it was fun anyway.